adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 ### 30\.
 Content delivery network (CDN)

-Upsell a CDN to <a target="_blank" rel="noopener" href="https://cloudcannon.com/blog/watching-your-core-web-vitals-on-jamstack/">optimize loading times</a> for your clients website visitors.
+Upsell a CDN to <a target="_blank" rel="noopener" href="https://cloudcannon.com/blog/watching-your-core-web-vitals-on-jamstack/">optimize loading times</a> for your client's website visitors.
 The CDN will store your clients’ websites in multiple servers across the globe, and choose the nearest server to their website visitor’s location to reduce load times.
 This is an ideal upsell for clients with businesses that operate internationally.

 ### 31\.
 Domain names